-It’s not difficult to draw parallels between social stigma, the concept of shame, Asian values such as honour and issues that Singaporean Asian men face in modern dating when doing research for a couple of commentaries.
+It’s not difficult to draw parallels between social stigma, the concept of shame, Asian values such as honor and issues that Singaporean Asian men face in modern dating when doing research for a couple of commentaries.
 I’m born and bred Singaporean male, and as someone brought up in the heartlands of Singapore, went through the typical Singaporean education route, I’m pretty sure I have a good context on the issues some of us men face in our dating and relationship lives.

 Sex, emotions and relationships are hardly discussed around the dinner table when you’re growing up.
 If you’re a traditional Singaporean son or even woman, these topics aren’t really openly discussed or addressed.
 The majority of us aren’t primed to openly discuss these issues in from young, and it’s no wonder that you feel awkward communicating intimately to a woman you’re interested in.

 Look, I’m not here to discuss collectivistic or individualistic mindsets.
 Not openly communicating in your relationships isn’t healthy regardless of collectivistic or individualistic cultures.
 This brings me back to my next point on shame.

 In many Asian cultures, including Singapore, you’re brought up to not show any signs of negative emotions from resentment, anger and sadness.
 In a culture that emphasizes honour, you’re taught to suppress emotions and personal inadequacies as a means to ‘save face’.
 This is why some men spend years not going after a woman they are interested in in the name of saving face or the fear of rejection.

 There are a host of issues that go with this, from anger, disappointment and sadness that comes along with poor grades, relational difficulties, bankruptcy, addictions and sexual issues.
 They are all covered up in secrecy and shame.